Initializing...

 This collection began, quite literally, by hand.

 On the inside of my left wrist, you'll find the Mandelbrot equation—bold black ink, a decade old now, living just beneath the skin.
 It’s more than a mathematical curiosity.
 It’s a reminder that beauty, chaos, and self-similarity often emerge from recursion, not reason.
-That patterns don’t explain the world—they frame it.
+Those patterns don’t explain the world—they frame it.

 The Null Filament is the first formal output from the Fractals Project under Art of FACELESS.
-This set shot entirely on a Panasonic LUMIX DMC-GX80KEBK, using a stubbornly faithful 20-year-old Sigma 105mm 2.8 macro lens with a manual focus system that gave up the ghost years ago.
+This set shot was entirely on a Panasonic LUMIX DMC-GX80KEBK, using a stubbornly faithful 20-year-old Sigma 105mm 2.8 macro lens with a manual focus system that gave up the ghost years ago.
 There’s no AF trickery here— just patience, a tripod, and a light box.
 The glass is still pure.
 It’s imperfect.
 It’s perfect.

 The subject matter?